-The University of Ottawa Institute of Mental Health Research at The Royal details the context and challenge of a music and mental health research clinic
+Find out about a music and mental health research clinic.
+The University of Ottawa Institute of Mental Health Research at The Royal details the context and challenge

 Anxiety and depression are among the most common types of mental issues (1-2), and their consequences include diminished quality of life, and a negative effect on relationships, work, and school, considerably affecting our social fabric.